Also known as:

 Colour Adult:

 Both adults in general pale orange, with pale yellow-green head and hind neck, throat and breast pale yellow, thighs greenish, flanks pale orange, under-tail coverts greenish, mantle pale yellow-green, back pale yellow, rump pale yellow-orange, tail green-blue, wing green-yellow, under-wing coverts pale yellow.
 Narrow stripe of orange on forecrown and lores and around eyes.
 Eye ring light grey.
 Eye dark grey/brown.
-Bill nearly black.
+Beak nearly black.

 Colour Juvenile: